-AMP is the only senior executive program to offer an individualized course of study with the option to choose elective courses.
-The three week-long elective courses, combined with the three week-long core sessions, provide participants with an experience unlike any other top business school.
-In this program, executives are immersed in a collaborative environment, where professors and classmates challenge ideas and test assumptions to better analyze business problems.
+AMP is the only senior executive program to offer this individualized course of study.
+The three elective courses, combined with the three cohort-ed core sessions, provide Chicago Booth AMP participants a personalized learning experience unlike any other top business school.

 DATES AND SCHEDULE: